Every hub manager, staff member, tutor and volunteer within the network is invited to join our National Digital Inclusion Network Facebook group.

 “We’re struggling to build a referral relationship with local JCPs.
 Does anyone have any tips?”

 Celebrations If you’ve got some local press attention you’re really proud of, a particular project has turned out great or you won an award, share it with the group.
-Success for one centre is a success for the whole network and you never know what your colleagues might be able to learn from what you’ve been up to.
+Success for one hub is a success for the whole network and you never know what your colleagues might be able to learn from what you’ve been up to.

 These are just some suggestions, the conversation really is up to you!